Datasets

 TIP

-Details about installing and using the cnvrg CLI can be found here.
+Details about installing and using the CLI can be found here.

 Upload data

-Use the cnvrg data put command to upload files to a remote dataset without initializing a local version:
+Use the cnvrgv2 dataset put command to upload files to a remote Dataset without initializing a local version.

-The data put command uploads the matching files to the remote dataset.
+the command will upload the matching files to the remote Dataset mnist.

-Learn more about cnvrg data put in the CLI documentation.
+Learn more about cnvrgv2 dataset put in the CLI documentation.

 Remove data

-Use the cnvrg data rm command to remove files from a remote dataset without initializing a local version:
+Use the cnvrgv2 dataset remove command to remove files from a remote Dataset without initializing a local version.

-If you use the command with a folder (for example, cnvrg data rm mnist training/), the folder and all its contents are removed from the remote dataset.
+the command will remove the folder /traning and all its contents from the remote Dataset mnist.

-Learn more about cnvrg data rm in the CLI documentation.
+Learn more about cnvrgv2 dataset remove in the CLI documentation.

 # Version Control

-The cnvrg platform automatically manages your dataset with an internal version controlled system, so you can track your dataset at every stage.
+The AI Studio platform automatically manages your Dataset with an internal version controlled system, so you can track your Dataset at every stage.
 Any action writes as a new commit, so you can browse and select specific versions.
-Versioning gives you the confidence to use your dataset as you need; cnvrg always keeps it safe and controlled without lost files or features.
+Versioning gives you the confidence to use your Dataset as you need; AI Studio always keeps it safe and controlled without lost files or features.

 # Commits